Farsightedness (Hyperopia): A Comprehensive Guide

 Q: Can farsightedness (hyperopia) be corrected without surgery?

 A: Yes, farsightedness can usually be corrected with eyeglasses or contact lenses.
-Laser eye surgery procedures are also available for more severe cases of hyperopia, but they are typically only recommended if other treatments do not work.
+Laser eye surgery for farsightedness procedures are also available for more severe cases of hyperopia, but they are typically only recommended if other treatments do not work.

 Q: What lifestyle changes can I make to reduce the risk of developing farsightedness (hyperopia)?